MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-in-teams.md

 >2.
 The policy requires Teams for Windows version 1.3.00.30866 or higher, and Teams for MacOS version 1.3.00.30882 (released mid-November 2020).

 **Policies for Windows**
-YAdministrative Template files (ADMX/ADML) are available from the [Download center](https://www.microsoft.com/download/details.aspx?id=49030).
+Administrative Template files (ADMX/ADML) are available from the [Download center](https://www.microsoft.com/download/details.aspx?id=49030).
 Additionally, you can manually set keys in Windows Registry:

 - Value Name: RestrictTeamsSignInToAccountsFromTenantList
 - Value Type: String